-I'm Chris Lamb, aka lamby, a 34-year-old freelance computer programmer.
+I'm Chris Lamb, aka lamby, a 34-year-old computer programmer.

-I previously worked as Technical Architect at Playfire.com (acquired) & Thread.com (YCombinator S12).
-I'm am experienced in full-stack web development with a focus on backend development using Django.
+Before becoming an independent contractor, I worked as Technical Architect at Playfire.com (acquired) & Thread.com (YCombinator S12).
+I remain experienced in full-stack web development with a focus on backend development using Python and Django.

 The best way to contact me using email, via email@example.com.